The scourge of powdery mildew

 Your plants may look healthy when the infection first occurs, but can ultimately become discolored as the infection progresses.
 Because it hinders photosynthesis, powdery mildew will ultimately stunt growth and can even kill the plant.

-Can you treat powdery mildew?
+Can you treat this fungus?

 There are treatments for powdery mildew, although previously infected plants may not be suitable for harvest.
 More on treating and preventing it, next time.